Appointments

 Consult with a Doctor online

-You can also contact a Doctor online using our online triage form, called Patchs.
+You can contact a Doctor online using our online triage form, called Patchs.

 If you submit a Patchs request, a GP will get back to you by the end of the next working day.
 This is especially useful for queries and admin tasks such as requesting a sick note.